 Registered Nurse in the community who would like to be trained as a Sexual Assault Nurse Examiner may complete the application for admission to the Community Pathway at the following link:

 After you have completed the application for Advanced Forensic Nursing Care to be identified with the USA class/cohort, then you may proceed to the www.IAFN.org. website and complete their application for online SANE training.
-Choose the population of your interest/specialty: Adult/adolescent (from puberty to elderly) or Child/adolescent (from birth to puberty).
+Choose the population of your interest/specialty: SANE A: Adult/adolescent (from puberty to adolescence to elderly) or SANE P: Child/adolescent (from birth to puberty to adolescence).
 Once you successfully complete the training, you will be eligible for the upcoming skills lab on the USA campus.
 The dates for the clinical skills are still to be determined.
 If you need any assistance, please reach out!

 Academic Pathway Application

 Current CON graduate students may contact their academic advisor to request the Advanced Forensic Nursing Care Post Graduate Certificate subspecialty be added to their current curriculum schedule.